scrabbletank/farhome-rules/rulesdoc.md

 ___
 #### Enchanters Tools
-  During a long rest you may attempt to enchant a single piece of mundane gear.
+  During a long rest you may attempt to enchant a piece of mundane gear.
 Enchanted gear lasts for 3 days and counts as magical equipment for the duration.
 After the enchantment ends the gear returns to normal.
 To enchant a piece of gear you must have mana available and enough enchanting supplies for the enchantment.
 Then you must pass the enchanting roll, with failure consuming the mana and supplies but not giving the enchantment.
 Most cities and towns will sell enchanting supplies.

   The enchanting roll uses your skill with your enchanters tools.
 You may spend additional mana, adding an enhanced die for every 2 mana spent.
 Ammunition enchantments are permanent, lasting until the ammunition is used.